Furthering the pioneering

 Who We Are

-At the Adler School of Professional Psychology, we aim to tackle some of society's most complex problems.
+At the Adler University, we aim to tackle some of society's most complex problems.
 That's why we're training the next generation of practitioners to reach beyond the therapist's office into the larger global community.
 In addition to our rigorous course work, we offer students nonclinical community service experience, which provides them with exposure to social issues and insight on how mental health professionals can help create real change.
-Adler School students have the opportunity to study in diverse and innovative environments with accomplished faculty in their field.
+Adler University students have the opportunity to study in diverse and innovative environments with accomplished faculty in their field.
 We have provided quality education through a scholar-practitioner model for more than 50 years.

 Master of Arts in Criminology (Online)